 By the early 1950s, a penthouse had been added to the property and in December of 1952, Harry Hamacher filed for (and subsequently received) permission to “install new front stairway and stair hall to penthouse from sixth floor” and remodel several apartments, increasing the occupancy from 20 to 25 units.

 In March of 1953, he filed for (and subsequently received) permission to change the occupancy from 25 apartments to 25 apartments and an optical office on the first floor.

-By 1959, 31 Massachusetts Avenue was owned by the 352 Beacon Street Realty Trust.
-In May of 1959, it filed for (and subsequently received) permission to increase the number of apartments from 25 to 31 by creating six apartments on the basement level.
+In May of 1959, the trust filed for (and subsequently received) permission to increase the number of apartments from 25 to 31 by creating six apartments on the basement level.

-In March of 1981, it converted the property into 30 condominium units, the Stratford Condominium.
+On March 30, 1981, Stratford, Inc. converted the property into 30 condominium units, the Stratford Condominium.